 If you’re new to this and want to try it out – now is the perfect time.
 YouTube and Pinterest are filled with incredible tutorials and ideas.

-One of the things I love about this hobby is that you can start by making yourself some comfortable (and necessary) sweaters, socks and blankets.
-If you get good, you can always turn it into a small business or use the hobby to make gifts for your loved ones.
+You can start by making yourself some comfortable sweaters, socks and blankets.
+You can always turn it into a small business or use the hobby to make gifts for your loved ones if you get good.

 Some of my favourite people to follow include: